 Once you have your pet's essential supplies, it's time to consider a few extra items that will enhance his health and environment.

-- The Super Pet Run-About Hamster Ball will help you keep track of your pet when he's out of his habitat.
+- The Kaytee Run-About Small Animal Exercise Ball will help you keep track of your pet when he's out of his habitat.
 The plastic ball has ventilation slots, and you can clean it easily with soap and water.
 Make sure to rinse it well and dry it before you let your pet use it.
-The 7-inch ball sells for about $8.
+The 7-inch ball sells for about $6.

 - Use the Kritter Keeper to transport your pet to his veterinary checkups.
-The small unit measures 9-1/8 inches x 6 inches x 6-5/8 inches high and has a ventilated lid.
+The mini unit measures 4.80 inches x 7.40 inches x 5.60 inches high and has a ventilated lid.
 Just add an inch or two of fresh bedding and the Keeper is ready for traveling.
-The small unit sells for about $4.
+The mini unit sells for about $15.

 Supplying a hamster with everything he needs can be expensive, so don't feel like you have to purchase all everything right away.
 Begin by purchasing the essentials as you're able to and have them ready for your pet before you bring him home.
 After that, you can begin adding other accessories to make his new habitat a fun and cozy place to live.